What you need to know about the 2020 Sainsbury’s Nectar Double Up.

 If you’re a regular shopper in Sainsbury’s or at one of the online partners, then you may as well collect the points.
 It’s a little bit of money for nothing.
 But don’t expect to get any standout savings, and certainly don’t go out of your way to shop for Nectar points.

 **This post was originally written in November 2014 and has been updated for each subsequent Double Up event.
-My opinions have mellowed a little since then – thanks in part to that half-price wine – but I’m still not a fan.
+My opinions have mellowed a little since then – thanks in part to that half-price wine – but I’m still not a huge fan.
 However, I know for some people who regularly shop in Sainsbury’s think it’s great.
 Do check out the comments at the bottom and add your thoughts.**